wirecardBrasil/challenge/README.md

 ## Level 2: The Checkout

 For those customers that won't integrate with our API, we need to create a simple checkout page (or a simple order completion page).

+You don't need to care about design or layout, this step is focused on seeing how you integrate APIs.

 In this checkout, we need:
 - To insert the buyer information and choose the payment method.